TheThingsIndustries/lorawan-stack-docs/doc/content/reference/api/authentication.md

 - Usage with HTTP `Authorization` Header: `Bearer XXXXX`
 - Usage with HTTP `_session` Cookie, containing a session secret `XXXXX`
 - Usage with gRPC [call credentials](https://grpc.io/docs/guides/auth.html#authentication-api) (in the `authorization` header): `Bearer XXXXX`
-- Usage with MQTT: Password: `XXXXX`
+- Usage with MQTT Password: `XXXXX`

 Here, `XXXXX` is either a valid **API key**, a valid **OAuth access token** or a valid **session secret**.